-Central Closing Documents Necessary to Transfer a Business
+Central Closing Documents Necessary to Transfer a Business: Section 116

 This declaration is sworn before a commissioner-of-oaths, notary public or lawyer.
 The crux of the declaration states that the selling person is a Canadian resident under the Income Tax Act.
-The reason for the declaration is because where the selling person was not a resident of Canada for tax purposes, then the purchaser is required to hold back a percentage of the purchase price and remit it to the CRA.
-The amount that must be withheld is 25%.
+If the selling person is not a resident of Canada for tax purposes, then the purchaser is required to hold back a percentage of the purchase price and remit it to the CRA.
+The amount that must be withheld is 25 percent.
 The amount is then remitted to the CRA on account of non-resident withholding tax.

 The Vendor can then apply to the CRA for a clearance certificate which is provided where the Vendor is not indebted to the CRA for any other taxes owed.
 Upon obtaining such clearance certificate, the withholding amount is released to the Vendor.

-If the Vendor however is indebted to the CRA for back taxes owing, he or she will not be granted a clearance certificate.
+If the Vendor however is indebted to the CRA for back taxes, he or she will not be granted a clearance certificate.
 The taxes are withheld by the CRA and applied towards the back-taxes owed by the Vendor.

 If the purchaser is not vigilant in obtaining the s.116 declaration on closing and it turns out that the Vendor is indeed a non-resident of Canada, the purchaser may become personally responsible to pay that portion of taxes to the CRA.